Torchy Blane: Production

 In the fifth film, Torchy Blane in Panama (1938), Warner Bros. replaced Farrell and MacLane with Lola Lane and Paul Kelly.
 Negative fan reaction led Warner Bros. to recast Farrell and MacLane in the lead roles.
 They starred in three more Torchy Blane films.

+The Torchy Blane unit was unusually close-knit, with many of the actors in recurring roles.
+Tom Kennedy appeared in all nine Torchy Blane features as Gahagan, McBride's slow-witted cop sidekick given to bursts of poetry.
+Character actor George Guhl made notable appearances in all but the last entry in the series as forgetful desk sergeant Graves.
+Joe Cunningham appeared in seven installments as Maxie, Torchy's beleaguered city editor; in the other two films, Raymond Hatton was Maxie.
+Frank Shannon also appeared in seven as Capt.
+McTavish, McBride's superior officer.
+Character players Harry Seymour (who doubled as dialogue coach) and Jack Wise were in seven films each.
+Character comedian Jimmy Conlin appeared three times as the police coroner.
+Composer Howard Jackson was credited with scoring all nine films.

-In 1939, Farrell left Warner Bros., and the studio recast the roles with Jane Wyman and Allen Jenkins for the series' final entry, Torchy Blane...
+In 1939, Glenda Farrell left Warner Bros., and the studio recast the leading roles with Jane Wyman (who had played hatcheck girl Dixie in the first Torchy film) and Allen Jenkins for the series' final entry, Torchy Blane...
 Playing with Dynamite (1939).
-Public reaction was tepid.
-A leftover Torchy Blane script was adapted into a 1939 film Private Detective, also starring Jane Wyman, but not as the Torchy character.
+In a review headlined "Failing Material Stymies Whole Cast," the Hollywood Reporter graded the film as routine, and noted, "It is impossible to believe that a pretty and smart young girl like Jane Wyman could possibly be in love with a broken down detective who looks like Jenkins."
+Warners had already announced that this would be the final Torchy Blane picture; a leftover Torchy Blane script was adapted into the 1939 film Private Detective, also starring Jane Wyman, but not as the Torchy character.

-The only actor to appear in all nine Torchy Blane films was Tom Kennedy as Gahagan, McBride's slow-witted cop sidekick given to bursts of poetry.
-Various other Warner stock actors were also used repeatedly.
-Character actor George Guhl made notable appearances in all but the last entry in the series, as forgetful Desk Sergeant Graves, while bit part players Harry Seymour and Jack Wise were in seven.
-Composer Howard Jackson was credited with scoring all nine films.